Staying safe from trips and falls

 - be able to do the things you want to do.

-That’s why we've created the Live Stronger for Longer movement to help you stay on your feet for longer.
-We value and recognise the contribution older people provide to our communities.
+That’s why we've created the Live Stronger for Longer programme to help you stay on your feet for longer.
+We value and recognise the contribution older people provide to our communities and want to enable this to continue.

 The more you do, the more you can do